Sun NXT: History

 The service was launched in June 2017.
 Within four days of its launch, the app had obtained 1.1 million downloads.
 By November it was about seven million.
-In August 2019, Sun TV Network planned to invest ₹150 crore in the platform over 18 months.
-In February 2020, the platform's subscriber base grew to about 15 million users and started making profit.
-However, it had expected 20 million subscribers by the end of 2019.
-It has more than 4000+ Movies and 30+ Live TV Channels.
-Sun NXT despite not having two mil subscribers, the platform is approximately earning most of its revenue on the contractual basis of content sharing with partnership of network companies.
+By August 2019, Sun TV Network had planned to invest ₹150 crore in the platform over 18 months.
+By February 2020, the platform's subscriber base grew to about 15 million users and started making a profit.
+By the end of 2019, its subscriber base grew to 20 million.

 Content

 At the time of launch the platform had over 4000 movies, allowed live streaming of over 40 television channels and catch-up TV in four languages.
 Content available apart from TV and movies are news, comedy clips, originals and music.
-As of February 2020, it had 410+ shows and 4100+ movies.
+As of February 2020, it had more than 410 shows and more than 4100 movies.

 There are three subscription plans offered for its users on monthly, quarterly and annual basis.